 That’s not even the full list!
 The good news is that there are online platforms that cater to the course creator.
 When you choose a platform that handles all of this for you, you can focus on what really matters: creating an interesting, quality course for your audience.

-Bottom Line Up Front: If you are in a bit of a hurry, my overall top recommendation is the SUPER easy to use Podia platform here.
+Bottom Line Up Front: If you are in a bit of a hurry, my overall top recommendation for solo creators is the SUPER easy to use Podia platform here.
 If you are a larger enterprise, Thinkific is ideal here OR if LIVE classes are the critical component, Ruzuku here will do the trick.

 Continue reading for the full details…